-- 375 While there is interannual variability in snow accumulation, the variability is overall quite small, ranging from 2.0 cm in November to about 2.0 cm to 3.0 cm in April.
-This also holds for results as averaged up to 87.5°N (Figure S6).
+While there is interannual variability in snow accumulation, the variability is overall quite small, ranging from 2 cm in November to about 2 to 3 cm in April.
+This also holds for results as averaged up to 87.5° N (Fig. S3).
 The interannual variability seen in the data products is about half of that previously reported in W99, where interannual variability was estimated to be about 4.3 cm in November and 6.1 cm in April.
-It is important to note, however, the climatological estimation of inter-annual variability in W99 includes snow depth uncertainties, and should be treated as an upper bound - 380 for the inherent physical interannual variability.
+It is important to note, however, the climatological estimation of interannual variability in W99 includes snow depth uncertainties and should be treated as an upper bound for the inherent physical interannual variability.
 It should be also noticed that DuST shows a significant positive snow depth bias from the Envisat period to the CryoSat-2 period, likely a result of using OIB to calibrate the snow depth estimates.
-This positive snow bias is missing in the passive-microwave based snow products (e.g., PMW Bremen), and is not observed in DESS (time-series in PMW DMI is too short to be assessed).
+This positive snow bias is missing in the passivemicrowave-based snow products (e.g., PMW Bremen) and is not observed in DESS (time series in PMW DMI is too short to be assessed).

-As averaged over the common regions of all data sets, no significant trend is observed in most snow products except DuST 385 since 2000.
-However, regionally the reanalysis-based snow products exhibit regions of statistically significant positive and negative snow depth trends over a longer time-period.
-For example, positive snow depth trends are found north of Greenland and the Canadian Archipelago from 1991 to 2015 (common period) (Figure 7).
-These positive trends may be a result of more autumn precipitation (Serreze et al., 2012) or changes in the proportion of MYI vs. FYI in the region.
-On the other hand, snow depth trends in spring are mostly negative within the rest of the Arctic basin, statistically significant for SnowModel-LG in
+As averaged over the common regions of all data sets, no significant trend is observed in most snow products except DuST since 2000.
+However, regionally the reanalysis-based snow products exhibit regions of statistically significant positive and negative snow depth trends over a longer time period.
+For example, positive snow depth trends are found north of Greenland and the Canadian Arctic Archipelago from 1991 to 2015 (common period) (Fig. 9).
+These positive trends may be a result of more autumn precipitation

-390 FYI regions, and for CPOM in Barents Sea.
+(Serreze et al., 2012) or changes in the proportion of MYI vs. FYI in the region.
+On the other hand, snow depth trends in spring are mostly negative within the rest of the Arctic basin and statistically significant for SnowModel-LG in FYI regions and for CPOM in the Barents Sea.
 In autumn, the regions with statistically significant negative snow depth trends in SnowModel-LG are larger, which is likely a result of delays in freeze-up (Markus et al., 2009; Stroeve and Notz, 2018).
-CPOM also shows negative trends in these regions, but not as large as those from SnowModel-LG.
-April and November mean snow depth trends from SnowModel-LG as computed over the entire Arctic basin are -0.5 cm/decade and -0.9 cm/decade, respectively, although some regions show larger trends.
-In CPOM, basin-mean significantly negative trend (-0.47 cm/decade) 395 is only found in November.
+CPOM also shows negative trends in these regions but not as large as those from SnowModel-LG.
+April and November mean snow depth trends from SnowModel-LG as computed over the entire Arctic basin are -0.5 and -0.9 cm per decade, respectively, although some regions show larger trends.
+In CPOM, a basin-mean significantly negative trend $(-0.47 \text{ cm decade}^{-1})$ is only found in November.

 Finally, we synthesize long-term changes in snow depth in relationship to the climatology products.
-As mentioned in Section 3.1, the minimum and maximum differences of mean snow depth in March/April between products in the current years and climatology are 10.0 cm and 15.0 cm respectively over the last 40 years, thus the inter-decadal snow depth changes would be in the range of $-0.25 \ cm/year$ and $-0.375 \ cm/year$.
-These estimates span the value of $-0.29 \ cm/year$ in Webster et al. (2014).

-However, one should keep in mind that there are large uncertainties in the snow climatology data sets and the interannual variability is larger than in the snow products.
+As mentioned in Sect.
+3.1, the minimum and maximum differences of mean snow depth in March and/or April between products in the current years and climatology are 10 and 15 cm respectively over the last 40 years; thus the inter-decadal snow depth changes would be in the range of -0.25 and -0.375 cm yr-1.
+These estimates span the value of -0.29 cm yr-1 in Webster et al. (2014).
+However, one should keep in mind that there are large uncertainties in the snow climatology data sets, and the interannual variability is larger than in the snow products.